 Astrid actually has two mommies, as my sister and I live together and more or less share custody of her.
 She really doesn't mind the double attention at all.
-Since my sister and I took her in back in 2013, Astrid has doubled in size to just over 60 lbs.
+Since my sister and I took her in back in 2013, Astrid has more than doubled in size to 70 lbs.
 She is also the epitome of a young and active soul.

 To help you get to know Astrid a little better, here are some of her favorite things:

 - peanut butter

 - running really fast